-- I. Inform the office in advance to pick their child/children up early by contacting the school by calling 212-866-4608 or emailing opsteam@harlemhebrewcharter.org. - Parents/Guardians are asked to include the following information: - a.
+- I. Inform the office in advance to pick their child/children up early by contacting the school at 347-694-5090 or emailing info@sihebrewpublic.org.
+Parents/Guardians are asked to include the following information: - a.
 Student(s) Name - b.
 Grade - c.
 Homeroom or Homeroom Teacher - d.
 Reason for Late Arrival - e.
 Parent/Guardian preferred phone number - 2.
 Parents, guardians or other adults designated on the emergency card arrives to sign a student out of school early. - a.
 The adult must present proper identification and sign in with security and at the Main Office. - b.
 The adult or guardian must sign the "sign out" book. - c.
 No guardian or adult is authorized to go to a classroom to pick up a child without approval from a school staff member.